 The second step is to enable the content category in your policy by finding the "Internet Watch Foundation" category.
-To do this, navigate to Policies > Category Settings and expand your policy.
-In the list of Categories to Block, select Internet Watch Foundation.
+To do this, navigate to Policies > Management> DNS Policies > Category Settings.
+In the list of Categories to Block, select Internet Watch Foundation and save.

 Testing the IWF category and Viewing Reports